 Dr. Lichty attended McPherson College, graduating with a chemistry degree.
 Dr. Lichty received his dental degree from the University of Nebraska in Lincoln and his medical degree from the University of Alabama in Birmingham.
 Then, he went on to complete his general surgery internship and oral and maxillofacial surgery residency at the University of Alabama.

 He is board-certified and practices full-scope oral and maxillofacial surgery.
 For instance, tooth extraction, placement of dental implants, bone grafting, management of facial trauma, corrective and reconstructive jaw surgery, removal of cysts and tumors of the face and jaws, pediatric oral and facial surgery.

 Dr. Lichty is a native of Quinter, Kansas.
 During his free time, he enjoys spending time with his family, exercising, reading, and traveling.

 Dr. Harris received his dental training at the Medical College of Georgia.
 He then completed his oral and maxillofacial surgery residency training, medical school, and general surgery internship at the University of Missouri-Kansas City.
 After his residency, he completed fellowship training in head and neck surgery and microvascular reconstruction at the Louisiana State University in Shreveport.

-Dr. Harris is board-certified and practices full-scope oral and maxillofacial surgery, including tooth extraction, dental implant reconstruction, bone grafting, management of facial trauma, orthognathic surgery, temporomandibular joint surgery, and management of benign and malignant lesions of the maxillofacial region.
+Dr. Harris is board-certified and practices full-scope oral and maxillofacial surgery, including tooth extraction, dental implant reconstruction, bone grafting, and management of facial trauma.
+Additionally, Dr. Harris is experienced in orthognathic surgery, temporomandibular joint surgery, and management of benign and malignant lesions of the maxillofacial region.

 He lives in Wichita with his wife and children.
 He enjoys fishing, hunting, gardening, and exercising.